 Depending on the size of your city, you may want to split it up into specific chunks based on some different criteria.
 For example, the Tulip District in Ylisse is home to the majority of the shops and food stands in the city.
 Some people also reside in the houses surrounding Merchant’s Commons.

 The Rose and Lilac districts are home to the vast majority of the citizens of Ylisse.
-What separates the two quarters of the city is their socioeconomic status.
+What separates two-quarters of the city is their socioeconomic status.
 Money is absolutely another criteria that we can use to section off our city.
-Personally, I like the idea of separating residential parts of the city based on how wealthy the residents are as it opens the game up a bit for different role playing scenarios.
+Personally, I like the idea of separating residential parts of the city based on how wealthy the residents are as it opens the game up a bit for different role-playing scenarios.

 Another great way to section off a city is basing a chunk of the city around a major monument or building.
 The Daffodil District is home to Temple Square, which is houses the churches.
 There are also plenty of houses in this part of the city.